Social affordance: Affordance

-Possibilities for motor action — or what Gibson termed affordances — depend on the match between environmental conditions and actors’ physical characteristics.
+Possibilities for motor action — or what Gibson termed affordances — depend on the match between environmental conditions and actors' physical characteristics.
 An example can clarify this term; when a person goes through a door, either the person is thin enough or the door is wide enough to let the person get in.
-Affordances are relational properties; they are neither in the environment nor in the perceiver, but are derived from the ecological relationship between the perceiver and the perceived so that the perceiver and perceived are logically interdependent.
+Afforda nces are relational properties; they are neither in the environment nor in the perceiver, but are derived from the ecological relationship between the perceiver and the perceived so that the perceiver and perceived are logically interdependent.

-This psychological term then evolves for uses in many fields: perceptual psychology, cognitive psychology, environmental psychology, industrial design, human–computer interaction, interaction design, instructional design and artificial intelligence.
+This psychological term then evolves for uses in many fields: perceptual psychology, cognitive psychology, environmental psychology, industrial design, human–computer interaction, interaction design, instructional design, education and artificial intelligence.

+According to Quang N. Nguyen (2025), the concept of affordance needs to be expanded from the perceptual-only realm to the neuro-ecological plane.
+Affordance is not just “what the environment allows,” but the emergence of meaning and action in the process of tripling and attunement between the brain, the body, and the world.
+In this understanding, affordance is an ecological negotiation of intelligibility where the subject and the environment co-construct the conditions for perception, value, and action.
+Quang N. Nguyen argues that each affordance exists in a multi-layered ecology: neural, interpersonal, and cultural within a five-dimensional framework: perceptibility, valence, conpositionality, intentionality and normality.
+These layers are linked through “affordance uptake trajectories,” which describe how people gradually change how they see, understand, and use the possibilities that the world opens up.
+Thus, affordance has a temporal, normative, and ethical dimension: it not only tells us what we can do, but also suggests what we should or should not do in a shared world.
+Nguyen’s conception transforms affordance into an epistemic ecology where learning about the world is no longer about accumulating knowledge, but about fine-tuning perception and sensitivity and orienting action in relation to the environment.
+Affordance is thus part of the ecological umwelt, where the brain and the understanding of the world transform together to open up new cognitive and ethical possibilities.

 The evolution of social affordances

 The term affordance is first used in human-computer interaction in the 1980s by Norman with the term perceived affordance.
 Relevant publications were: Gaver's seminal articles on technology affordance in 1991, affordances of media spaces in 1992, affordances for interaction, and then Bradner's notion of social affordance, where social affordances are action possibilities for social behavior.

 Social affordance is at first used in Computer Supported Collaboration Learning experiments.
-Computer support collaboration learning applications and users’ interactions are the major issue in social affordance.
+Computer support collaboration learning applications and users' interactions are the major issue in social affordance.
 Social affordances are properties of Computer Supported Collaboration Learning environments which act as social-contextual facilitators relevant for the learner's social interactions.
 This term afterwards applies to other human-computer interactions including human cognition responses, visual perceptions and it also refers to the ecological relationship between human and computers.